RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Drawing/SetScreenFade.md

 - `b`
 A value range of 0-255 for the color blue.
 - `alpha`
-A value range of 0-255 for transparency (255 being no transparency).
+A value range of 0-255 for transparency, 255 being no transparency.

 ## Return Value
 None.